close print view

 10. When will the next state/federal survey (of the entire facility) be conducted?

-Scheduling of hospital, ESRD, FSOF, and Hospice wide regulatory surveys (which check for compliance with state licensing and/or federal certification requirements) is the responsibility of the Division of Licensing and Certification in conjunction with CMS (Centers for Medicare & Medicaid Services) formerly the Health Care Financing Administration.
+Scheduling of hospital, ESRD, FSOF, and Hospice wide regulatory surveys (which check for compliance with state licensing and/or federal certification requirements) is the responsibility of the Health Facilities Division in conjunction with CMS (Centers for Medicare & Medicaid Services) formerly the Health Care Financing Administration.
 Historically CMS has selected a percentage of ESRD's to be surveyed nation wide each year along with a number of hospitals to validate accreditation (called validation surveys).
 For non-accredited hospitals, the department is expected to conduct a biennial visit for the purpose of determining compliance with licensure regulations and conduct a simultaneous federal survey, though federal surveys are on a three year cycle.
 Surveys can also be triggered by complaints filed against facilities.
-The Division of Nursing Home Monitoring surveys Nursing Homes, county Medical Care Facilities, and Hospital Long Term Care units at least annually under state and/or federal rules.
+The Long Term Care Division surveys Nursing Homes, county Medical Care Facilities, and Hospital Long Term Care units at least annually under state and/or federal rules.
 The Office of Children & Adult Licensing, Department of Human Services, surveys Homes for the Aged under state rules.

 11. How much on-site fuel storage capacity must be provided for hospital emergency generators?